zwjyyc/finch/README.md

 This project contains my models, tests, and notes written on machine learning (ML) topics

-Still at the early stage, many things to be done in future
+Still at the early stage, many things need to be done in future

 ## Contents
 ### Practice